TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 ## Data on Open Science Framework

-Centrally cleaned data from the "teachmanlab" Data Server are stored in the [MindTrails Calm Thinking Study](https://osf.io/zbd52/) project on the Open Science Framework (OSF).
+Centrally cleaned data from the "calm" SQL database are stored in the [MindTrails Calm Thinking Study](https://osf.io/zbd52/) project on the Open Science Framework (OSF).
 The project has two components, with different permissions: a [Private Component](https://osf.io/jwvnb/) and a [Public Component](https://osf.io/s8v3h/).

 ### Private Component